argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 If we’re the people of Israel listening to Moses, our hearts should be quaking right now!
 The curses are horrific!
 And the blessings only come... if we’re perfect??

-It seems that failure is inevitable.
+_It seems that failure is inevitable_.
 Deuteronomy leaves us with no false impressions that the people will be able to maintain the demands of this covenant.
 In fact, in chapters 29-30, Moses directly tells the people that they will fall short.
 The reason, in 29:4, is that “But to this day the Lord has not given you a heart to understand or eyes to see or ears to hear.”
 The people can only keep the covenant if they are given new hearts - and only God can do that.

 And it’s precisely at this point that Deuteronomy turns to hope.
 God’s law and its curses do stand against the people.
 But God himself, as this book comes to a close, makes some astounding promises of grace.